tuhinbiswas24/World-Wide-Unicorn-Startups-Data-Analysis/README.md

 <h5>
-1.Open the Unicorn_Startups.ipynb notebook in Jupyter Notebook or Google Colab
+1.Open the World_Wide_Unicorn_Startups.ipynb notebook in Jupyter Notebook or Google Colab

 2.Run the cells in order, or use the Run All option